Restricting access and delegating administration with Role-Based Access Control

 Completely resetting the configuration

-If you want to completely reset all of the Role-Based Access Control plugin’s configuration, an irreversible action, you can use the script console to remove all of the user-defined roles, local groups and role filters on all the objects within your Jenkins instance.
+If you want to completely reset all the Role-Based Access Control plugin’s configuration, an irreversible action, you can use the script console to remove all the user-defined roles, local groups and role filters on all the objects within your Jenkins instance.

-There is no way to recover the the user-defined roles, local groups and role filters after you have reset the configuration other than by restoring a backup of the complete system, and this may have the side effect of removing any changes that occur within the system after the configuration has been reset.
+There is no way to recover the user-defined roles, local groups and role filters after you have reset the configuration other than by restoring a backup of the complete system, and this may have the side effect of removing any changes that occur within the system after the configuration has been reset.

-Only follow this procedure if you are absolutely sure that you want to wipe all of the Role-Based Access Control plugin’s configuration
+Only follow this procedure if you are absolutely sure that you want to wipe all the Role-Based Access Control plugin’s configuration

 If you have been locked out of the system, you will need to follow one of the procedures in Recovering from a lock-out to recover administrative access.